roman-milk/roman-milk.github.io/maude-claude-and-my-wife.md

  "How much do you know about Amber's life before you met her?"

  "Not much.
 I know she wasn't a virgin, but then neither was I. As far as I was concerned anything before me was none of my business unless she wanted to tell me."
-Report_Story #2